Rocksrock18/ChessEngine/front-end/README.md

-# FrontEnd has been moved!
+# Front-end has been moved!

 * Link to FrontEnd: https://github.com/arnoldmak12/FrontEnd-ChessEngine